the-isf-academy/making-with-code-revamp/site/content/courses/cs10/unit02/00_act_02/_index.md

 {{< deliverables  "Milestone 1 is due on Thursday, 20 April." >}}

-- A Miro Board with your Web App design specificationss
+- A Miro Board with your Web App design specifications
 - A Google Slides presentation

 ---